Fatehgarh Churian: History

+In July 2021, it was found that Fatehgarh Churian was the only urban local body (ULB) in Punjab that was not open defecation free (ODF).

 Politics

 The city is part of the Fatehgarh Churian Assembly Constituency.

 Events

 Fatehgarh hosts a lot of religious events and people from nearby villages visit the city to be a part of the celebrations.
 Many local clubs and religious societies help in the celebrations.
 Organizing Sant Samelans, gatherings of seers and saints, and Shoba Yatras are now traditions of the town.
 Nearby historic landmarks include Dhianpur Dhaam, Ramdass, and Chola Sahib.
 The River Ravi is also close by.

+Education

+The list of major educational institutions in Fatehgarh Churian is given below.